KaiyangZhou/Dassl.pytorch/README.md

 - Domain generalization
 - Semi-supervised learning

-BUT, thanks to the nice design, Dassl can also be used as a codebase to develop any deep learning projects. :-)
+BUT, thanks to the neat design, Dassl can also be used as a codebase to develop any deep learning projects. :-)

 We don't provide detailed documentations for Dassl, unlike another [project](https://kaiyangzhou.github.io/deep-person-reid/) of ours.
-This is because Dassl is developed for research purpose and as a researcher, we think it's important to be able to read source code and we highly encourage you to do so, especially for the parts relevant to building a new [trainer](https://github.com/KaiyangZhou/Dassl.pytorch/blob/master/dassl/engine/trainer.py)---definitely not because we are lazy. :-)
+This is because Dassl is developed for research purpose and as a researcher, we think it's important to be able to read source code and we highly encourage you to do so---definitely not because we are lazy. :-)

 ## What's new
 - [Aug 2021]: `v0.4.0`: The most noteworthy update is adding the learning rate warmup scheduler.
 The implementation is detailed [here](https://github.com/KaiyangZhou/Dassl.pytorch/blob/master/dassl/optim/lr_scheduler.py#L10) and the config variables are specified [here](https://github.com/KaiyangZhou/Dassl.pytorch/blob/master/dassl/config/defaults.py#L171).